In partnership with Hong Kong University of Science and Technology and Yonsei University

 The World Masters in Language Teaching (WMLT) program is a dynamic dual degree program that will prepare you to teach English and another language to a variety of learners in multilingual and multicultural settings in the U.S. and around the world.
 During the program, you will spend part of your time at USC in Los Angeles and part of your time at a premier partner university in Hong Kong or South Korea.
 As a result, you will earn two master’s degrees: a Master of Arts in Teaching—Teaching English to Speakers of Other Languages (MAT—TESOL) from the USC Rossier School of Education and one of the following:

-- Chinese and English dual degree pathway: Master of Arts in International Language Education (MAILE) degree with a concentration in Teaching Chinese as a Second Language (TCSL) or Teaching English as a Second Language (TESL) from Hong Kong University of Science and Technology (HKUST).
+- Chinese and English dual degree track: Master of Arts in International Language Education (MAILE) degree with a concentration in Teaching Chinese as a Second Language (TCSL) or Teaching English as a Second Language (TESL) from Hong Kong University of Science and Technology (HKUST).

 While completing coursework for the MAT—TESOL degree at USC, you will also have the option to pursue a California Preliminary Single Subject Teaching Credential in English Language Development or World Languages.